Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 In this work, we validate our proposed methods on the task of LiDAR-based 3D object detection.
 We conduct our experiments on three public cooperative perception datasets, covering both simulation and real-world scenarios, as described in the following.
 Figure~\ref{fig:dataset} shows the exemplar scenarios from the three datasets in the form of images and LiDAR point clouds.

 \textbf{V2X-Sim dataset.} V2X-Sim~\cite{li2022v2x} is a cooperative perception dataset simulated by CARLA~\cite{dosovitskiy2017carla} and SUMO~\cite{krajzewicz2012recent}.
-There are synchronized sensor streams from both vehicles and roadside units, which enables Vehicle-to-Everything(V2X) scenarios.
+There are synchronized sensor streams from both vehicles and roadside units, which enables V2X scenarios.
 It includes 10K frames of 3D point clouds and 501K annotated 3D boxes.
 Each frame contains 2$\sim$5 vehicles and one roadside unit as cooperation nodes.
 8K/1K/1K frames are selected as training/validation/testing samples, respectively.
 The perception range is $x \in [-32m, 32m], y \in [-32m, 32m]$.

-\textbf{OPV2V dataset.} OPV2V~\cite{xu2022opencood} is a Vehicle-to-Vehicle perception dataset simulated by CARLA and OpenCDA~\cite{xu2021opencda}.
+\textbf{OPV2V dataset.} OPV2V~\cite{xu2022opencood} is a V2V perception dataset simulated by CARLA and OpenCDA~\cite{10045043}.
 It includes 11,464 frames of 3D point clouds and 232,913 annotated 3D boxes.
 Each frame contains 2$\sim$7 vehicles as cooperation nodes.
 6,374/2,920/2,170 frames are selected as training/validation/testing samples, respectively.
 The perception range is $x \in [-140m, 140m], y \in [-40m, 40m]$.

 \textbf{DAIR-V2X dataset.} DAIR-V2X~\cite{yu2022dair} is the first real-world vehicle-infrastructure cooperative perception dataset.
 All frames are captured from real scenarios with 3D annotations.
 We use the cooperation part of this dataset, DAIR-V2X-C. We select 3,633/1,408 frames as training/testing samples, respectively.
 The perception range is $x \in [-100.8m, 100.8m], y \in [-40m, 40m]$.